KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 }
 ```

-This tells us that the library's entry point is the `min/scrawl.js` file (which includes all of the library's `source` folder's code).
+The repo's entry point is the `min/scrawl.js` file (which includes all of the repo's `source` folder's code).
 Note that the minified file has not been [tree-shaken](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) - a known issue that has not yet been fixed.

-> **tl;dr: If tree shaking is essential** then developers can edit the `scrawl.js` file, commenting out the functionality they do not need in their project.
-They will have to rebuild the library locally, and be aware that updating the library at any point will destroy their prior work with this file (unless they take action in their dev toolchain to somehow preserve the file between updates).
+> **tl;dr: If tree shaking is essential** then dev-users can edit the `scrawl.js` file, commenting out the functionality they do not need in their project.
+They will have to rebuild the repo locally, and be aware that updating the repo at any point will destroy their prior work with this file (unless they take action in their dev toolchain to somehow preserve the file between updates).

 The `source/scrawl.js` file looks like this: